krek0/website/README.md

   See the [LICENSE2](LICENSE2) file for details.

-The following pages are licensed under CC BY-NC-ND:
+The following contents are licensed under CC BY-NC-ND: